 “Contract” shall mean this agreement, as of its effective date, between the Contractor and the State for Services.

+“Contractor Intellectual Property” Contractor’s materials, including proprietary algorithms, code or data and other intellectual property (1) in existence prior to this Contract, (2) created, developed or acquired during the Term but not exclusively for the State, or (3) identified as Contractor Intellectual Property in the applicable Statement of Work; or (4) otherwise developed or acquired independent of this Contract and employed by the Contractor in connection with the Deliverables.

 “Contractor Parties” shall mean a Contractor’s members, directors, officers, shareholders, partners, managers, principal officers, representatives, agents, servants, consultants, employees or any one of them or any other person or entity with whom the Contractor is in privity of oral or written contract (e.g. subcontractor) and the Contractor intends for such other person or entity to perform under the Contract in any capacity.
 For the purpose of this Contract, vendors of support services, not otherwise known as human service providers or educators, shall not be considered subcontractors, e.g. lawn care, unless such activity is considered part of a training, vocational or educational program.